SeanU2022/sean-wallace-tech-blog/README.md

 ## Running the application
 In terminal:
- 1. node start or node watch
+ 1. node server.js or npm start or npm run watch
  2. click http://localhost:{PORT}

 ## Technologies Used